-- Promote the School's worship programme through continued involvement with St Marylebone CE Parish Church, the role of the School's Chaplain, assemblies and afternoon reflection. - Continue to raise the profile of the School's Church of England values by creating a whole-school worship role to coordinate relevant projects and opportunities. - Ensure our Christian ethos is reflected within the new school building, developing clear spaces for reflection and prayer.
+- Promote the School's worship programme through continued involvement with St Marylebone CE Parish Church, the role of the School's Chaplain, assemblies and afternoon reflection. - Continue to raise the profile of the School's Church of England values by supporting the whole-school worship role to coordinate relevant projects and opportunities. - Ensure our Christian ethos is reflected within the new school building, developing clear spaces for reflection and prayer. - Develop staff understanding of all the aspects of SMSC in order to enhance experiences and evidence the different ways SMCS is present in our school.

-Permanent Premises:
+New Premises: